 Most college and university campuses offer programs such as walk-home services.
-Security guards or teams of student volunteers will accompany students and staff between buildings on or near campus and to parking lots, campus residences or transit stops.
-Many campuses also have special security phones that will contact campus security directly or sound an alarm.
-Visit your school's website to learn more about security.
+Security guards or teams of student volunteers will accompany students and staff between buildings on or near campus and to parking lots,

 ALCOHOL AND DRUGS

 In Ontario, some college and university students drink alcohol in social settings.
 You must be 19 years old to buy alcohol.
 Staying healthy is important to your success so you should avoid frequent drinking and excessive or "binge" drinking.
 Drinking alcohol also impairs judgement, which can have serious consequences for school, work, and general health.